praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 #### Sessions

-Trigger the action if the user's number of sessions meets the specified criteria.
+Trigger the action if the user’s number of sessions meets the specified criteria.

 1. Select whether the number of sessions must be greater than, equal to, or less than the specified value.
 1. Specify the number of sessions that determines whether the condition is met.

 #### Time On Site

-Trigger the action if the user's number of sessions meets the specified criteria.
+Trigger the action if the user’s number of sessions meets the specified criteria.

 Configure how long the visitor must be on the site before the action is triggered.